ErosolarAI/code-cli/docs/UNIFIED_UI_INTEGRATION.md

 ✅ Full backward compatibility with legacy components
 ✅ Extensible architecture for future enhancements

-The system is fully integrated into the interactive shell and provides a user experience similar to Claude Code, with smooth animations, real-time feedback, and intelligent performance adaptation.
+The system is fully integrated into the interactive shell and provides a user experience on par with top assistants, with smooth animations, real-time feedback, and intelligent performance adaptation.

 ## Files Modified